Seven deadly sins: Gluttony

 Gluttony is the overindulgence and overconsumption of anything to the point of excess.
 The word derives from the Latin gluttire, meaning 'to gulp down' or 'to swallow'.
 One reason for condemning gluttony is that gorging by prosperous people may leave needy people hungry.

-Medieval church leaders such as Thomas Aquinas took a more expansive view of gluttony, arguing that it could also include an obsessive anticipation of meals, as well as overindulgence in delicacies and costly foods.
+Medieval theologians such as Thomas Aquinas took a more expansive view of gluttony, arguing that it could also include an obsessive anticipation of meals, as well as overindulgence in delicacies and costly foods.
 Aquinas listed five forms of gluttony: